dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/getting-started/installation/binaries.md

 #### Startup Dfdaemon as Seed Peer {#startup-dfdaemon-as-seed-peer}

-Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfget.yaml` in linux, The default path in Darwin is `$HOME/.dragonfly/config/dfget.yaml`, refer to [Dfdaemon](../../reference/configuration/dfdaemon.md).
+Configure `dfdaemon.yaml`, the default path in Linux is `/etc/dragonfly/dfdaemon.yaml`, the default path in Darwin is `$HOME/.dragonfly/config/dfget.yaml`, refer to [Dfdaemon](../../reference/configuration/dfdaemon.md).

 Set the `scheduler.manager.netAddrs.addr` address in the configuration file to your actual address.